 By Yang Danzhi

-(The author is a doctor at the National Institute of International Strategy, Chinese Academy of Social Sciences (NIIS CASS) and a senior researcher on national security studies at Renmin University of China)
+(The author is a doctor at the National Institute of International Strategy, Chinese Academy of Social Sciences and senior researcher at the National Security Research Center, Renmin University of China)

 Editor's note: Originally published on china.com.cn, this article is translated from Chinese into English and edited by the China Military Online.
 The information and opinions in this article do not necessarily reflect the views of eng.chinamil.com.cn.